Robert Toombs: Army general

-Within months of his cabinet appointment, a frustrated Toombs resigned to join the Confederate States Army.
+Within months of his cabinet appointment, a frustrated Toombs resigned to join the Confederate States Army (CSA).
 He was commissioned as a brigadier general on July 19, 1861, and served first as a brigade commander in the (Confederate) Army of the Potomac, and then in David R. Jones' division of the Army of Northern Virginia.
 He commanded troops through the Peninsula Campaign, Seven Days Battles, Northern Virginia Campaign, and Maryland Campaign.
-He was wounded in the hand at the Battle of Antietam, where he commanded the heroic defense of Burnside's Bridge.
+He was wounded in the hand at the Battle of Antietam, where he commanded the defense of Burnside's Bridge.

 Toombs resigned his CSA commission on March 3, 1863.
-He returned to Georgia, where he became Colonel of the 3rd Cavalry of the Georgia Militia.
-He subsequently served as a brigadier general and adjutant and inspector-general of General Gustavus W. Smith's division of Georgia militia.
+He returned to Georgia, where he became colonel of the 3rd Cavalry of the Georgia Militia.
+He subsequently served as a brigadier general and adjutant and inspector-general of General Gustavus W. Smith's division of the Georgia Militia.
 He strongly criticized Davis and the Confederate government, opposing conscription and the suspension of habeas corpus.
 Newspapers warned that he verged on treason.
-In the Battle of Columbus (1865), Toombs commanded the defense of the upper bridge.
+At the Battle of Columbus in 1865, Toombs commanded the defense of the upper bridge.

 When the war ended, Davis was arrested at Irwinville, Georgia, on May 10, 1865.
-On May 14, U.S. soldiers appeared at Toombs' home in Washington, Ga. and demanded his appearance.
-He escaped to Elbert county, where he was in the hands of friends, thence to Habersham county, and back through Elbert, Wilkes, Hancock, Washington, Wilkinson, Twiggs, Houston and Macon counties into Alabama, to Mobile, thence by boat to New Orleans and by steam to Havana and Europe.
-He reached Paris, France, early in July, 1865 along with P.G.T.
+On May 14, Union soldiers appeared at Toombs' home in Washington, Georgia, and demanded his appearance.
+He escaped into Alabama, thence by boat to New Orleans and by steam to Europe.
+He reached Paris, France, early in July 1865 along with P.G.T.
 Beauregard and Julia Colquitt, wife of another Confederate general.
 They were seeking to avoid arrest and trial as leaders of the Confederacy.

 Final years

-His beloved wife returned to Georgia in late 1866 following the death of their last surviving child, Sallie Toombs DuBose, in Washington County, Georgia.
+His wife returned to Georgia in late 1866 following the death of their last surviving child, Sallie Toombs DuBose, in Washington County, Georgia.
 She went to help their widowed son-in-law care for several small children.
-Toombs missed his wife and returned to Georgia in 1867, but he refused to request a pardon from the president.
+Toombs missed his wife and returned to Georgia in 1867, but refused to request a pardon from the president.
 He never regained his right to vote nor hold political office during the Reconstruction era.

-However, Toombs restored his lucrative law practice, in connection with his son-in-law Dudley M. DuBose.
+However, Toombs resumed his lucrative law practice, in connection with his son-in-law Dudley M. DuBose.
 The latter was elected in 1870 as a Democratic U.S. Representative and served one term.
 Toombs gradually resumed political power in Georgia.
 He funded and dominated the Georgia constitutional convention of 1877, in the year that federal troops were withdrawn from the South.
 He demonstrated the political skill and temperament that earlier had earned him a reputation as one of Georgia's most effective leaders.
 He gained a populist reputation for attacks on railroads and state investment in them.